anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 node:has_tree ()
 ~~~~~~~~~~~~~~~~~~

-Return true if the node has a tree; otherwise false
+Return true if the node has a tree; otherwise false.